 Mounting Outdoor Digital Signs

-Posted by: Richard Williams | Posted on: August 31st, 2010 | 1 Comments
+Posted by: Richard Williams | Posted on: | 1 Comments

 Visibility for an outdoor sign is perhaps even more important than the content being displayed on it.
 If the sign is not visible enough it will get unnoticed and there is little difference in the mounting of digital signage as to other forms of outdoor advertisements.

-There is always a compromise in mounting outdoor signage – whether digital screens or conventional signs – as no outdoor advertisement can be in a position where it can cause a nuisance or an obstacle to commuters (including the disabled, elderly and mums with prams).
+There is always a compromise in mounting outdoor signage – whether digital screens or conventional signs – as no outdoor advertisement can be in a position where it can cause a nuisance or an obstacle to commuters (including the disabled, elderly and moms with prams).

 There are basically three options for mounting an outdoor TV:

-- Floor mounted
+• Floor mounted

-- Wall mounted
+• Wall mounted

-- Ceiling mounted
+• Ceiling mounted

 Perhaps the best solution for visibility; a floor mounted screen can either be a free standing unit or mounted on floor poles.
 Floor standing digital signage can become an obstacle though which for visibility is a good thing (you can’t miss what a sign is displaying if you have to walk around it) but equally can be a nuisance to pedestrians.